-If your keyboard is damaged or you just want to make a change, you can use any standard USB keyboard.
+If your keyboard is damaged or you just want to make a change, you can anv standard USB use keyboard.
 The system will detect and enable it automatically.
-However special functions/hot-keys unique to the system's regular keyboard may not work.
+However spefunctions/hot-keys cial unique to the system's regular keyboard may not work.